Gravitational-wave event rates as a new probe for dark matter microphysics: Simulating structure formation

 \section{Simulating structure formation}

-Our modelling of non-linear structure is based on a combination of semi-analytic computations and N-body simulations.
-We use the semi-analytic model of structure formation \textsc{galform}, first introduced in~\cite{Cole2000}, which provides a flexible and computationally inexpensive way to produce synthetic realisations of galactic populations in a cosmological setting.
+Our modelling of nonlinear structure is based on a combination of semianalytic computations and $N$-body simulations.
+We use the semianalytic model of structure formation \textsc{galform}, first introduced in~\cite{Cole2000}, which provides a flexible and computationally inexpensive way to produce synthetic realisations of galactic populations in a cosmological setting.
 The latest version~\cite{Lacey2016} includes a large variety of astrophysical processes~\cite{Baugh2005,Bower2006,Parkinson2008,Lagos2011b} to accurately model galaxy formation and evolution.

-We generate merger trees using the Monte Carlo technique described in~\cite{Parkinson2008} (which is itself based on the extended Press-Schechter (EPS) theory, and is calibrated to the results of N-body simulations).
-In models in which the linear power spectrum $P(k)$ has a cut-off, as in our IDM scenario, a small correction is required to the EPS formalism: to obtain the variance of the density field $\sigma(M_{\rm{halo}})$, $P(k)$ needs to be convolved with a sharp $k$-space filter rather than with the real-space top-hat filter used for CDM~\citep{Benson2013}.
-Using our Monte Carlo technique rather than N-body simulations to generate merger trees has the advantage that IDM scenarios can be studied at minimum computational expense while avoiding the complication of spurious fragmentation in filaments that occurs in N-body simulations with a resolved cut-off in $P(k)$~(e.g., \cite{Wang2007,Lovell2014}).
+We generate merger trees using the Monte Carlo technique described in~\cite{Parkinson2008} (which is itself based on the extended Press-Schechter (EPS) theory, and is calibrated to the results of $N$-body simulations).
+In models in which the linear power spectrum $P(k)$ has a cutoff, as in our IDM scenario, a small correction is required to the EPS formalism: to obtain the variance of the density field $\sigma(M_\mathrm{h})$, $P(k)$ needs to be convolved with a sharp $k$-space filter rather than with the real-space top-hat filter used for CDM~\citep{Benson2013}.
+Using our Monte Carlo technique rather than $N$-body simulations to generate merger trees has the advantage that IDM scenarios can be studied at minimum computational expense while avoiding the complication of spurious fragmentation in filaments that occurs in $N$-body simulations with a resolved cutoff in $P(k)$~(e.g.,~\cite{Wang2007,Lovell2014}).